hrz8/generous-recipe-service/README.md

 $ yarn db:migrate
 ```

-Commands above will create the `database.sqlite` file in `./database/db.sqlite`.
+Commands above will create the `db.sqlite` file in `./database/db.sqlite`.
 Picture below is the Diagram of database used.

 ![recipe db diagram](db_diagram.png "DB Diagram")